skydoves/landscapist/docs/image-options.md

 You can provide image options to your Landscapist composable functions by passing an `ImageOptions` instance, as demonstrated in the code below:

+!!! tip "Try it in a browser"

+    The [playground](https://skydoves.github.io/landscapist/demo/) puts every `ContentScale` on a checkerboard with the image's box outlined, which is the quickest way to see what each one does.

 === "Glide"

     ```kotlin